 Read more on exploration on Aboriginal freehold land.

 If a commercially viable discovery is made under your exploration licence or permit, you can then apply to mine for petroleum or minerals.

 See the application processes below.

-If you want to mine for petroleum, you will need to contact the Energy Division in the Department of Primary Industry and Resources (DPIR).
+If you want to mine for petroleum, you must contact the Energy Division in the Department of Industry, Tourism and Trade (DITT).